Frequently Asked Questions

 Q: How does Career Services help Swarthmore students find employers?

 A: Our employer development efforts include contacting major employers in fields of interest to our students as well as regular contact with our parents and alumni, encouraging them to post jobs and internships for students.
 In 2017-2018, we posted over 1,350 full-time jobs and over 650 internships in our primary job database.
-Students had access to an additional 6,000 internships through Handshake; UCAN Intern(UCAN), an internship consortium of 16 colleges and universities across the country; and 400+ technical internships developed through our engIN internship consortium.
+Students had access to an additional 6,000 internships through Handshake; UCAN Intern(UCAN), an internship consortium of 17 colleges and universities across the country.

 Read more in our Director’s Welcome.